 Bachelor's Degrees in Engineering: Online and Campus-Based Programs

 Review your options for earning a bachelor's degree in one of the many specialized areas of engineering.
 Learn about on-campus, online, and hybrid degree programs in engineering, and find out how online education works.
 Explore some of the course topics you'd study as an undergraduate engineering student, and get info about your job options in the engineering field.
 Check the licensure requirements for engineers.
-Schools offering Computer Engineering degrees can also be found in these popular choices.

 What Are the Requirements for a Bachelor's Degree in Engineering?